ngreifer/WeightIt/README.md

 score using the function `sbps()`.
 Several other tools and utilities are available.

+Please submit bug reports or other issues to
-If you would like to see your package or method integrated into `WeightIt`, or for any other questions or comments about `WeightIt`, please contact Noah Greifer at <noah.greifer@gmail.com>.
+<https://github.com/ngreifer/WeightIt/issues>.
+If you would like to see
+your package or method integrated into `WeightIt`, or for any other questions or comments about `WeightIt`, please contact Noah Greifer at
+<noah.greifer@gmail.com>.
+Fanmail is greatly appreciated.